What Is the Cheapest Inground Swimming Pool?

 How cheap can a fiberglass pool be?

-Warning: We do not recommend taking on a DIY fiberglass pool project unless you have fiberglass pool building experience.
+*Warning: We do not recommend taking on a DIY fiberglass pool project.
+River Pools® fiberglass pools are not available to purchase for DIY installation projects.

 How cheap can a concrete pool be?

 Concrete pools (also known as gunite or shotcrete pools) are known for being the most expensive inground pools to build and maintain.
-Starting prices for concrete swimming pools are around $50,000 but can be lower depending on the pool's size and how much of the work the homeowner chooses to do themselves.
-Prices for concrete pools can easily go up to $100,000 or more.
+Based on our knowledge, starting prices for concrete swimming pools seem to be around $65,000 but can be lower depending on the pool's size and how much of the work the homeowner chooses to do themselves.
+We have heard prices for concrete pools can easily go up to $120,000+ or more.

 Average Starting Costs for Inground Pools